IgniteUI/igniteui-docfx/en/components/select.md

 import { SelectPositioningStrategy, OverlaySettings } from 'igniteui-angular';
 ```

 From there you have to initialize an [*OverlaySettings*]({environment:angularApiUrl}/interfaces/overlaysettings.html) object and pass in the `SelectPositioningStrategy`.
-And finally in the positioning strategy's constructor you pass in a [*ViewChild*](https://angular.io/api/core/ViewChild) that references the `IgxSelectComponent` from your template.
+And finally, in the positioning strategy's constructor, you pass in a [*ViewChild*](https://angular.io/api/core/ViewChild) that references the `IgxSelectComponent` from your template.

 All of it looks like this:
 ```typescript